When is Peaky Blinders season 6 on TV? Cast, latest news and everything you need to know

 When will we next see Cillian Murphy as Birmingham's most notorious flat-cap-wearing gangster Tommy Shelby?

-Fans shouldn’t worry though as the series will definitely go ahead just as soon as it safe to do so, with star Emmett J Scanlan recently describing scripts for next season as “so f***ing good”.
-We believe him.
+The five previous series of the period crime drama have seen the Shelby family extend their criminal organisation across the country, the deaths of various group members and the rise of fascist leader Oswald Moseley (Sam Claflin).

-In the meantime, some morsels of information have been revealed about season six, including an “amazing” introduction to the series and a brand new “dark” female character.
+With lots of questions in need of answering and star Emmett J Scanlan describing next season’s scripts as “so f***ing good”, there’s a lot to be excited about when it comes to Peaky Blinders’ fifth series.

-Here’s everything you need to know about the upcoming series, including new character rumours and storyline teasers.
+Here’s everything you need to know about the upcoming season, including new character rumours and storyline teasers.

 When is Peaky Blinders season 6’s release date?